GeoDS/Travel-Network-SEIR/README.md

 ### Code and Data
 `./code/` contains the source codes: to run the travel flow-network SEIR-style ODE system for epidemic modeling.

 `./data/` contains the data files to reproduce the model results.
+The Multiscale Dynamic Human Mobility Flow Dataset in the U.S. during the COVID-19 Pandemic can be found in our another open repository: https://github.com/GeoDS/COVID19USFlows

 **Reference**: Shi Chen, Qin Li, Song Gao, Yuhao Kang, & Xun Shi (2020).
 State-specific Projection of COVID-19 Infection in the United States and Evaluation of Three Major Control Measures. *Scientic Reports* (in review), preprint available at https://scientific-reports-under-consideration.nature.com/posts/state-specific-projection-of-covid-19-infection-in-the-united-states-and-evaluation-of-three-major-control-measures.